2025realitycheck/project-2025-reality-check/README.md

 please feel free to make PRs for additions or changes, and/or open issues with clarifications, edits, or references.

+The most recent published version can be found at https://2025realitycheck.com .

 ## Contributions:

 The contributions I need involve primarily finding reputable quotes and articles that corroborates the bullet points listed in the index.php file.